 - 3.1 The City will not interfere with or discriminate with respect to any term or condition of employment against any employee covered by this contract because of membership in the Union, or legitimate activity as provided in this contract on behalf of the members of the bargaining unit.
-The Union recognizes its responsibility as the exclusive bargaining agent and agrees to represent all employees in the bargaining unit without discrimination, interference, restraint or coercion. - 3.2 The terms of this contract have been executed for all employees in the bargaining unit, not solely for members of the Union.
-The parties recognize that each employee should bear a fair share of the costs incurred by the Union in meeting its responsibilities to negotiate and administer this contract for all members of the bargaining unit.
-Therefore, the following provisions of a fair share service fee and dues deduction program are agreed to:
+The Union recognizes its responsibility as the exclusive bargaining agent and agrees to represent all employees in the bargaining unit without discrimination, interference, restraint or coercion. - 3.2 The City will provide the Union an electronic list of all employees covered by position represented by the Union following the first full pay period of each month.
+The list will contain the employee's name, address, telephone number, email address (if known), date of birth, and employee identification number.
+The City will notify the Union of the date and time of each new employee orientation session and grant the Union 90 minutes during the session to provide new employees information about Union membership.